epfl-dlab/youtube_embeddings/README.md

 This will generate a line plot if `--tune` is not used and a heat map for the opposite case, where the figures will represent the accuracy score of the classifier for the selected models.

-`--path_dataset`: Specify the path to the dataset.
+`--path_dataset <String>`: Specify the path to the dataset.
 Should be the same dataset that is used in step 1.

-`--path_write_data`: Specify the path to the directory where the user wants to save all the intermediate results.
+`--path_write_data <String>`: Specify the path to the directory where the user wants to save all the intermediate results.
 Should be the same `path_write_data` that is used in step 1. *Default value: /dlabdata1/youtube_large/olam/data/test/*

-`--n_min_sub_classifier`: Specify the threshold for the minimum number of subscrbers for relevant channels of videos in the classification task. *Default value: None*
+`--n_min_sub_classifier <int>`: Specify the threshold for the minimum number of subscrbers for relevant channels of videos in the classification task. *Default value: None*

-`--n_min_views_classifier`: Specify the threshold for the minimum number of views for relevant videos in the classification task. *Default value: 10000*
+`--n_min_views_classifier <int>`: Specify the threshold for the minimum number of views for relevant videos in the classification task. *Default value: 10000*

-`--n_top_vid_per_combination`: Specify the threshold for selecting the number videos with the most views for each combination of `category`, `uploaded_year` and `channel_id` for topic modelling.
+`--n_top_vid_per_combination <int>`: Specify the threshold for selecting the number videos with the most views for each combination of `category`, `uploaded_year` and `channel_id` for topic modelling.
 Must be the same as `n_top_vid_per_combination` used in step 1. *Default value: 20*

-`--min_n_topic`: Specify the minimum number of topics for the LDA model.
+`--min_n_topic <int>`: Specify the minimum number of topics for the LDA model.
 One classifier per model will be created and accuracies for each classifier are compared. *Default value: None*

-`--max_n_topic`: Specify the maximum number of topics for the LDA model.
+`--max_n_topic <int>`: Specify the maximum number of topics for the LDA model.
 One classifier per model will be created and accuracies for each classifier are compared. *Default value: None*

 `--tune`: Boolean that indicate that tuning the document concentration and topic concentration will be performed.
 Required n_topic_tune. *Default value: False*

-`--n_topic_tune`: Specify the number of topics on which document concentration and topic concentration will be tuned. *Default value: None*
+`--n_topic_tune <int>`: Specify the number of topics on which document concentration and topic concentration will be tuned. *Default value: None*

-`--n_jobs`: Specify the number of jobs for transforming the data for the classifier from the LDA model. *Default value: 4*
+`--n_jobs <int>`: Specify the number of jobs for transforming the data for the classifier from the LDA model. *Default value: 4*

-`--executor_mem`: Specify the memory in g for each executor. *Default value: 4*
+`--executor_mem <int>`: Specify the memory in g for each executor. *Default value: 4*

-`--driver_mem`: Specify the memory in g for the driver. *Default value: 64*
+`--driver_mem <int>`: Specify the memory in g for the driver. *Default value: 64*

 ## Author